AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 I shrugged, "I don't know."
 I said.
 I didn't remember what had happened.

 His glare grew intense, and I shrank beneath it.
-He didn't raise his han
+He didn't raise his hand but I felt the nudge in my head that said he would if he could.
+If there weren't cameras watching.
+"Git!"
+He said.
+And I scrambled away from him.

+My heart was racing as I lay on my bed thinking about you.
+Thinking about what we did and why.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyNzQ1Mjg0OCwtMTUxNzE1NTI1MSwyMD
+eyJoaXN0b3J5IjpbMTYxMjQxODMyOCwtMTUxNzE1NTI1MSwyMD
 cyNzIyMDY3LC05NjgyMTM1XX0=
 -->